• Skip to primary navigation

 Ladle showing consistency of soup, with some chunks.

-Serve red lentil soup with warm homemade flatbread and tahini sauce or hummus for dipping, and fattoush salad.
-For dessert, try this healthy baklava yogurt parfait.
+Serve.
+Dish up bowlfuls of red lentil soup and serve it with warm homemade flatbread and tahini sauce or hummus for dipping, and fattoush salad.
+It goes well with grilled cheese sandwiches, too!

 Like most soup recipes, it’s easy to tweak this lentil soup recipe.
-Here’s a few ideas:
+Here are a few ideas:

 • Add more veggies.
 Increase the amount of onions and bell peppers.
 Add a carrot or a stalk of celery.
 Add a potato.
 If you like greens, stir in finely chopped baby spinach just before serving.

-• Mess around with the seasonings.
+• Play around with the seasonings.
 Make it more garlicky, add more cumin, use fresh herbs, add a hint of smoked paprika, spice it up with cayenne, etc.

-• Like meat?
+• Add meat.
 Stir in cooked bacon, ham, sausage, or chicken.

 Close up of soup on a spoon.